Can we really be only a 90-minute drive from the best zoo ever?

 A few years ago, the tiger couple welcomed four cubs.
 We got to see the first-time momma rolling around with her little ones, and let me tell you, that’s a sight that will never get old.

 The summer season features Daily keeper chats, Education Programs, Giraffe Feedings, our Australian Walk-About, as well as outdoor concessions.

 Where: From I-74, take exit 92A (Knoxville I-40).
 Proceed north on Knoxville; turn right on McClure.
 McClure empties into Glen Oak Park at the intersection with Prospect Rd.
 Once in the park bear right; the zoo entrance will be just ahead.

-Cost: $9.00 for ages 13-up, $6 for ages 2-12.
-Children aged 1 and under are admitted free.
-(Tip: a family membership, which costs $110, is good for admission for one year and gets you into these other zoos for free.)
+Cost: $10.50 for ages 13-up, $7.50 for ages 2-12.
+Children under 2 are admitted free.
+(Tip: a family membership, which costs $95, is good for admission for one year and gets you benefits here as well as at these other zoos.)